How to Find Inspiration When You’re Uninspired

 My dream was so vivid, so particular and detailed, that I grabbed a yellow legal pad soon after waking and scribbled down my packing list.
 My mind gave me this gift of insurance, a down payment for future travels, and I wanted to tackle it to the ground before it flitted away like most dreams.

 Later that morning, Kyle and I dreamed of a new expedition and penciled in a soft, tentative date to do it again, before the three kids leave the house and start their own adventures.
 It feels good to have something on the horizon, even in this stage, this fuzzy whisper of an idea.

 See, since we’ve returned from our travels, I’ve been a bit…. down.
 Not depressed (I know what that’s like first-hand), not sad, and not grateful for our experiences.
 Not a day goes by when one of the five of us conjures up a memory from our time.
 When it happens, we pause in hazy appreciation, like when you relish the thought of your favorite Thanksgiving side dish in June.
 We have nothing but appreciation for the gift of that year.

-Nonetheless, I’ve been down, and I’ve pinned down why it is.
-It’s because I’ve been uninspired.
+But I’ve been down, and I think I’ve pinned down why it is: It’s because I’ve been uninspired.